Did you know the word “crisis” originates from a Greek word that means “decision”?

 A number of factors at origin have reduced the volumes of specialty coffee available.
 The increase in the C-Price, and the drop in value of local currencies against the USD mean farmers are able to sell their coffee to local buyers for much higher prices than in previous years.
 This is great news for the producers, but it also means there are fewer quality lots available as there is less incentive to make the investment in producing specialty.

-So the current reality is that there is higher demand for high performing micro-lots, and fewer micro-lots available.
+So the current reality is that there is higher demand for high performing micro-lots, but those micro-lots might take more time to arrive.

 Pre-booking: the solution to many problems